What to expect from your visit

 Exploring the gardens

 Our gardens are looking lovely and they will continue to do so well into the autumn.
 However, they won’t be quite as you’re used to seeing them.
-We’ve only had a limited number of gardeners at Sissinghurst, while everyone stayed home and stayed safe, and we have not been able to bring back any volunteers at this time.
+We’ve only had a limited number of gardeners at Sissinghurst, while everyone stayed home and stayed safe.

 We have a small team back at work now, but nowhere near what we’re used to, so the gardens aren’t perhaps as well-groomed as you might be expecting.
 There are some weeds and rough edges; please bear with us as we do what we can as soon as we can, and instead enjoy all the many other pleasures that our gardens have to offer.